-Woman wearing casual clothes holding in the hands a purple ribbon representing overdose prevention
+Woman holding a purple ribbon representing overdose prevention.

 Prevention of opioid use disorder (OUD) involves proactive measures to reduce the risk of developing dependency on opioids.
 This includes educating individuals about the risks of opioid use, providing alternative pain management options, and promoting the safe use, storage, and disposal of prescription opioids.
 Effective prevention strategies can help individuals avoid the misuse of opioids, thereby reducing the incidence of OUD.
 Below, you will find a comprehensive list of resources dedicated to preventing opioid use disorder and supporting those at risk.